kwamiec/SYST10049/Assignment1/README.md

   &ensp;‣ CSS3<br /><br />

 ### **Learning Objectives:**<br />
-  &ensp;‣ To create a properly structured webpage.<br />
+  &ensp;‣ To create a properly structured webpage.<br /><br/>
-  &ensp;‣ Style a webpage using Cascading Style Sheets (CSS) techniques.<br />
+  &ensp;‣ Style a webpage using Cascading Style Sheets (CSS) techniques:
+  - align text
+   - add borders and change border-radius
+   - add shadows to images and text
+   - format table columns and rows
+   - use padding
+   - change background colors<br />

-  &ensp;‣ Create a webpage that contains:
+‣ Create a webpage that contains:
 - a table
 - an image
 - a video